 Juices are made to be drunk right away.
 This is when they are at their best.
 If you must keep them, add a drop of lemon juice to prevent them from turning brown and store them in an airtight container for no longer than 3 days.

 Popular Produce Choices And Combinations

 Carrots and apples are the basis for many juices.
 They add a lot of sweetness to the flavor and are especially popular with those interested in how to start juicing.
 The sweet flavor is good if you are planning to add some greens to boost the nutritional effect.
 Many recipes include parsley and celery.
-Sometimes a slice of ginger root is added.
+You may even like to add a slice of ginger root.
 Choose produce that is abundant during that particular time of year.
 Here is a list of fruits and vegetables that are commonly used in juices: